What are the responsibilities and job description for the Adaptive Horseback Riding Instructor-in-Training position at Ride for Joy?

 Physical Requirements

-- Must be physically able to assist with mounting and dismounting of participants from the ground and ramp.
+- Must be able to assist with mounting and dismounting participants from the ground and ramp.

-- Must be physically capable of walking and jogging for extended periods while working in a sand arena in potentially extreme temperatures.
+- Must be able to stand and walk for extended periods in a sand arena in potentially extreme temperatures.

 - Must be physically able to move props and equipment used in lessons.